-Is Woke Based on a True Story?
+Woke: Is the Hulu Show Based on a True Story?

 Woke on Hulu True Story

 Hulu’s ‘Woke’ is a comedy web television series that revolves around Keef Knight, an up-and-coming African American cartoonist who steers clear of dipping his pen in controversial ink and loves to keep his comic strips light.
-Everything changes when one day, Keef is mishandled by an aggressive San Francisco policeman because of his cultural identity.
+Everything changes when, one day, Keef is mishandled by an aggressive San Francisco policeman because of his cultural identity.
 Following the unfortunate encounter, inanimate objects in Keef’s vicinity begin to confront him on his apolitical attitude.

 Yes.
 ‘Woke’ is based on a true story.
-The satirical comedy is largely based on the life and work of Keith Knight, a nationally-syndicated cartoonist who is also the show’s co-creator, along with Marshall Todd.
+The satirical comedy is largely based on the life and work of Keith Knight, a nationally syndicated cartoonist who is also the show’s co-creator, along with Marshall Todd.
 The series is a humorous extension of his award-winning auto-bio weekly comic strip titled ‘The K Chronicles’ that has been running successfully since the 1990s.
 In late 2016, Keith Knight sat with the network to weave a semi-autobiographical story.
 And four years later, in September 2020, ‘Woke’ graced the television screens.

 It not only depicts Keith’s personal story but also encapsulates the current state of legislative affairs in the country.
 In the show, Keef keeps his comic strips family-friendly and when people confront him about his neutrality, he scoffs and says, “I’m just a cartoonist.
 I like to keep it light.”
 The easy-going Keith becomes a voice for the oppressed minorities after he is tackled by a policeman, who pins him to the pavement after mistaking him for someone else.
 His friend finally intervenes and sets him free.
 Well, this incident has been directly inspired by Keith Knight’s real life.
 Of course, the talking animated objects are an exaggeration.